40-Point Technical Writer Evaluation Checklist

 Performance Measurement and Business Results

-15% weightAssess ability to measure documentation impact on business metrics like job completion time, rework rates, and safety incidents.
-Writers focused only on deliverables miss ROI opportunities.
+15% weightAssesses ability to measure documentation impact on business metrics like job completion time, rework rates, and safety incidents.
+Writers focused only on deliverables tend to skip the measurement framework entirely.

 Sample Questions